 Local businesses can also sponsor the event for a donation of $500 or more and their logo will be printed on the event t shirt.
 All monies raised will be divided equally between the Abaco Cancer Society and Friends of the Environment and will remain in Abaco to benefit the community.

 Then all you have to do is choose your course based on the distance you want to paddle and start training!
 If you want to train with others visit the Kayak Challenge event page on Facebook to see who else is training.
-Also, if you need a boat in which to compete please register early so we can make arrangements.

 5 Mile Course